bbc/newslabs-pool-of-video/README.md

-# Pool of Video - A searchable index of videos
+# Pool of Video

+"A searchable index of videos"

 A simple service to hold metadata for videos and make it searchable.